quannabe/ByteArraySuffixTree/README.md

 to the object that related to that OrderID.

 In an environment with (virtually) unrestriced memory, this data structure may not be needed.
 However, if you are dealing with
-100's of millions of messages, this solution will effectively compress the memory footprint and still feature linear operations.
+100's of millions of messages, this solution will effectively compress the memory footprint and while featuring linear operations.